CoreLab Technology Training & Access

 (1) Sign-Up with the ABCore facilities by either clicking on the "scheduled" GENERAL REGISTRATION Training Sessions or "OPEN REGISTRATION" Training Sessions (see below in the next section, headed "Registration") and follow directions given.

-(2) Register with BIOSAFETY through the Research Safety portal (see below) and take the "Mandatory Online Training" -Introduction to Security Awareness Training, also see below.
+(2) Register with BIOSAFETY through the Research Safety portal (see below) and, if they have not already done so, take the "Mandatory Online Training" -Introduction to Security Awareness Training, see below.

 (3, parts A & B) Meet and fulfill ALL TRAINING requirements, also see below.